kunjolee/backend-technical-test/README.md

 - **Dotenv**: Used to manage environment variables, ensuring sensitive configuration (e.g., database credentials) is not hardcoded.
 - **Centralized Configuration**: A `config/env.ts` file was created within the infrastructure layer to centralize access to environment variables, improving maintainability and reducing duplication.

 ---

-### API Design

-- **Standardized Responses**:
-  - Error responses are standardized to provide consistent feedback to clients.
-  - Success responses are tailored to the specific endpoint, avoiding unnecessary data in responses.

----

-### API Endpoints

-- **Base Path**: The API starts with `/api/` to clearly indicate it is an API.
-- **Root Endpoint**:

-  - **Root URL (`/`)**: When accessing the root URL, a simple HTML page is displayed with a welcome message and a link to the events API.
-    This was implemented to provide a more user-friendly experience instead of showing a generic "Can't GET" message.

----